andreroblesb/andreroblesb/README.md

 ## Hi there 👋 I'm André Robles

-- 🔭 I’m currently a second semester Data Scientist student at Tecnológico de Monterrey.
+- 🔭 I’m currently a third semester Data Scientist student at Tecnológico de Monterrey.
 I'm also a programming enthusiast.
 - 🌱 I'm currently starting to delve into techniques for evolutionary computation optimization, as this is an area of great interest to me!
 - 👯 I’m looking to collaborate with DMIC to provide them web, administrative and digital solutions, along with my peer @NDonatti
 - 💬 Ask me about any computacional or data-related problem of yours you would like help on!